 There are also organizations dedicated to supporting individuals who have experienced relationship abuse, such as:

-2. Consider self-help strategies
+2. Self-help strategies

 There are various self-care strategies to help people who have experienced trauma or abuse.
 The key is finding one that empowers you to overcome past trauma and find peace.

-- Journaling: Journaling is an example of a self-reflection practice that allows for introspection and personal growth.
+Journaling: Journaling is an example of a self-reflection practice that allows for introspection and personal growth.
 Not sure where to start?
 Document your short-term and long-term goals, positive affirmations, or one thing that you’re grateful for each day.
 And for those who are artistic, journaling is a great way to express yourself through poems, drawings, or collage.

-- Support system: Trauma and abuse can be extremely isolating, and surrounding yourself with good people is an important part of recovery.
+Building a support system: Trauma and abuse can be extremely isolating, and surrounding yourself with good people is an important part of recovery.
 A support system is a network of people who you can rely on for emotional and practical support.
 This can be family, friends, co-workers, support groups, or anyone that you trust to be non-judgmental and empathetic.

 3. Lifestyle changes